-that updates your custom table appropriately.
+If the table is a custom table that you have built in SAP, you will need to create a new RFC in the function builder that updates your custom table appropriately.
 In any case, JCo makes it easy to interface with SAP, through Java, using an RFC/BAPI, whether standard or custom.
 Once you have the interface identified, JCo allows you to retrieve a Java representation of that interface, input the appropriate parameters, structures, and tables, then commit these changes directly to the business object or custom table, as required.

-Dig deeper on SAP Java and J2EE
+Dig Deeper on SAP Java and J2EE

 Related Q&A from Austin Sincock

 Explaining the difference between BAPIs and RFCs, how to find BAPIs in SAP and how to determine errors made from BAPI/RFC calls Continue Reading

 Is there a way to view a list of SAP interfaces such as RFC, BAPI and ALE?
 Continue Reading

 Retrieving a list of parameters for a specific remote function module using JCo connector.
 Continue Reading